COMPONENTS OF AN IEP

 - Specify the number of minutes of service per day, week or month,

-- Indicate if the child will be removed from education with non-disabled peers to receive any of the services, and
+- Indicate if the learner will be removed from education with non-disabled peers to receive any of the services, and

 - If there is direct removal, specify the amount of removal per day, week, or month